sadiv/docs/en/docs/api/sending/SendLocation.md

 }
 ```

-Sending messages to a group chat:
+Sending a message to a group chat:
 ```json
 {
     "chatId": "79001234567-1581234048@g.us",